aurelienkochalski/portfolio/README.md

 - `fontmin`, `iconfont-plugin-webpack`: Respectively used for subsetting a font and generating a web font from SVGs
 - `postcss-preset-env`: Transforms CSS to increase readibility and for better compatibility (e.g. Adding vendor prefixes, determining needed polyfills)

+Global tools :

+- `imagemagick` is used in bash to optimize projects images.
+- `ffmpeg` is used in bash to optimize projects videos.

 ## Tasks

 Description of the npm scripts available in `package.json`: